France 4: Averted closure, focus on cultural programmes

-France 4 was originally planned to close on 9 August 2020, one day after the initially planned date for the closing ceremony of the 2020 Summer Olympics.
+France 4 was originally planned to close on 9 August 2020 with its sister channel France Ô, one day after the initially planned date for the closing ceremony of the 2020 Summer Olympics.
 However, in July 2020, just days before its planned closure, the French Government announced that the channel would continue to broadcast for another 12 months, whilst also pushing back the closure of France Ô by a month, as a result of the COVID-19 pandemic, which delayed the games to July 2021.
 France 4 carried school programming during the pandemic, which showed the utility of the channel.

 From September 2020, the channel moved from being largely a children's entertainment channel, adding more educational programming for children and parents.

 In January 2021, a report entitled "mission flash" was submitted to the National Assembly by two deputies in favor of safeguarding France 4, Béatrice Piron (LREM) and Maxime Minot (LR), who were charged with studying the offer for young people on public service television.
 This report judges that "a channel dedicated to youth is a valuable asset for public television" and takes up all the arguments of those who support the maintenance of France 4.

-From 3 May 2021, France 4 starts timesharing with Culturebox, reducing the air time from 5:00am to 8:10pm.
-On the 18th that same month, French president Émmanuel Macron announced that France 4 will continue airing and will not close down as originally planned.
+From 3 May 2021, France 4 began timesharing with Culturebox, reducing the air time from 5:00 am to 8:15 pm.
+On the 18th that same month, French president Émmanuel Macron announced that France 4 will continue airing and will not close down in August as planned, explaining that its utility through the pandemic for education and its new timeslot of culture at night were the reasons for its continuation.
+In August, Culturebox stopped airing as a TV channel whilst remaining a programing block on France 4 and keeping timesharing separate.

+On 26 August 2024, Okoo expanded its timeslot until 9pm, with new programming for families on weekends such as Fort Boyard.

+On 13 January 2025, Arcom announced a re-numbering of DTT channels, including the move of France 4 from channel 14 to channel 4, until then occupied by Canal+, from 6 June 2025.
+Since then, the Culturebox brand ended and France 4 uses its brand for cultural programs at night, with the permanent france.tv being shown during programs like the other channels from the France Télévisions network.
+Programs such as "Les Estivales de Culturebox" (The Summer Festival of Culturebox) were renamed to coïncide with the channel's cultural night time programing, becoming "Les Estivales de France 4".

+The channel's upgrade also led to France Télévisions wish of reinforcing the channel's programing as well as developing a strong access prime-time case.
+It was announced in late June that the program Les Maternelles (originally broadcast on France 5, lately broadcast on France 2) would fill the access prime-time case from 7:40 pm to 9 pm.